 Many of the leading lights in the family hatchback sector have an estate version.
 Focus, Golf, Peugeot 308 - the manufacturers of all these models see the value of tagging another few centimetres onto the rear of the five-door hatches to give customers the option of extra carrying capacity.
 Vauxhall has a history of following suit with its Astra but like its rivals, sales of Astra estates have traditionally been way down on those of the standard hatchback versions.
-The compact estate market looks likely to remain a niche one but with flashy Sports Tourer branding, this generation Astra estate aims to take a bigger slice of it.
+The compact estate market looks likely to remain a niche one but with flashy Sports Tourer branding, this revitalised eighth generation Astra estate could be destined to take a bigger slice of it.

 Design and Build

 Measuring 4,642mm long, 1,860mm wide and 1,480mm tall, and with a loading height of 600mm, this revitalised Astra Sports Tourer looks to be better packaged than before.
 The overall length is 60mm shorter compared to the previous generation model, thanks to the short front overhang, and features a 57mm longer wheelbase compared to the Astra hatchback, at 2,732mm.

 The boot of this compact estate provides up to 608-litres of useful storage space with the rear seats upright, and up to 1,634-litres when folded.
 In addition, when the 40:20:40-split rear seats are folded, the floor is completely flat - making it easier to load long and bulky items.
 Even with its underfloor lithium-ion battery, the plug-in hybrid variant offers cargo volumes of 548-litres and 1,574-litres respectively.